Hull4Progress/Computing-for-Food-Security/Short-Course-Description.md

 production, carbon sequestration, and bio-diversity; and tools to support Climate Smart Agriculture.

 This course is intended for Computer Science students who have an interest in agriculture and/or the UN Sustainability Goals around ending Food Insecurity.
-It is hoped that the course will give students a broad understanding of the area, and if they want to go deeper, to give them an initial basis for joining a team of Agroscientists, Public Policy specialists and other Computer Scientists to work on issues of crop prediction, longer term agricultural planning in the face of climate change, and national or federal level food security issues.
+It is hoped that the course will give students a broad understanding of the area, and if they want to go deeper, to give them an initial basis for joining a team of Agroscientists, Public Policy specialists and/or other Computer Scientists to work on issues of crop prediction, longer term agricultural planning in the face of climate change, and national- or global-level food security issues.

 Prerequisites: Undergraduate degree in Computer Science or similar field, including substantial programming experience and at least some